 Step 5: Love Your Prospective Customers

-This connection to your audience will generally help you find the right tone and voice, just as it does with people in your personal life.
+This emotional connection to your audience also helps you find the right tone and voice, just as it does with people in your personal life.

 Don’t Create Content for B2Bs – Educate, Inspire, and Connect Through Media